Mamphela Ramphele: Activism

 While at university, Ramphele became increasingly involved in student politics and anti-apartheid activism, becoming one of the founders of the Black Consciousness Movement (BCM), where she met Steve Biko, with whom she had a relationship.
 As a member of the BCM, she was crucially involved in organising and working with community development programmes.
 Biko and Ramphele had two children during their affair; Lerato Biko, born in 1974, and Hlumelo Biko, born in 1978.
 Lerato contracted fatal pneumonia when she was two months old.
 Their son Hlumelo Biko was born after Biko's death.
 Ramphele and her son would eventually work together in the Circle Group holding company for their family investments.

 Ramphele worked with the South African Students' Organisation (SASO), a breakaway from the National Union of South African Students (NUSAS) that operated on English-speaking white campuses.
 NUSAS had black and white students as members.
 SASO was formed in 1969 under the leadership of Steve Biko.

 From 1970 onwards Ramphele became increasingly drawn into political activism with Biko, Barney Pityana and other student activists at the Medical School.
 She was elected the chairperson of the local SASO branch.
 Ramphele received her qualification in medicine in 1972.
 She began her medical internship at Durban’s King Edward VIII Hospital, later transferring to Livingstone Hospital in Port Elizabeth.

 In 1974, Ramphele was charged under the Suppression of Communism Act for being in possession of banned literature.
 In 1975, she founded the Zanempilo Community Health Care Centre in Zinyoka, a village outside King William’s Town.
-It was one of the first primary health care initiatives outside the public sector in South Africa.
+It was one of the first primary healthcare initiatives outside the public sector in South Africa.
 During this time she was also the manager of the Eastern Cape branch of the Black Community Health Programme.
 She travelled extensively in the Eastern Cape, organising people to be drawn into community projects.
 In addition to her medical duties, Ramphele also became the director of the Black Community Programmes (BCP) in the Eastern Cape when Biko was banned.
 In August 1976, Ramphele was detained under Section 10 of the Terrorism Act, one of the first persons to be detained under this newly promulgated law.